Ingrid-0906/IBM-Data-Science-Certification/readme.md

 # IBM Data Science Specialization

-The repository is dedicated to certificate achieved along the 5 courses in Data Science Specialization offered by IBM throught Coursera.
+The repository is dedicated to certificate achieved along the 5 courses in Data Science Specialization offered by IBM through Coursera.

 ## SQL for Data Science with R